nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 `ID: IS4241 Name: Social Media Network Analysis | Modular Credit: 4 | Prerequisites: CS1010`

+Example:  `add id/GET1018 n/Mathemetics of Games mc/4 pre/`

+Example of expected output:

+`Okay!
+I have added this module to the available modules to choose from:`

+`ID: GET1018 Name: Mathemetics of Games | Modular Credit: 4`

 ### Marking as done: done
 Marks a module as done to show that it has been completed.
 You can do it based on a module code or the module name.